WASP-8

 The primary, WASP-8A, is a magnitude 9.9 main-sequence yellow dwarf star.
-It is reported to be a G-type star with a temperature of 5600 K and has mass 1.093, a radius 0.976 and a luminosity of 0.79 times that of the Sun.
-There is a companion star WASP-8B located 4.5 arcseconds away with the same proper motion indicating a stellar binary system.
+It is reported to be a G-type star with a temperature of 5600 K and has a mass 1.093, a radius 0.976 and a luminosity of 0.79 times that of the Sun.
+There is a companion star WASP-8B located 4.5 arcseconds away with the same proper motion, indicating a stellar binary system.
 The binarity was confirmed in 2020.
 The axis orientation of the primary star is uncertain, but it is close to pointing one of the poles to the Earth.

 Planetary system

-The primary star is orbited by two known extrasolar planets, designated WASP-8b and WASP-8c.
+The primary star is orbited by two known exoplanets, designated WASP-8b and WASP-8c.
 WASP-8b was discovered in 2010 by the astronomical transit method and was catalogued as part of the SuperWASP mission.
 WASP-8c was discovered in late 2013 with the radial velocity method.